xeor/dockerfiles/splunk/README.md

   * Start and restart with normal `/opt/splunk/bin/splunk start` `/opt/splunk/bin/splunk restart` and so on.
 No magic.
   * When you are done, just exit the shell, the container will be gone.

+* Figure out when your files have been changed (this is obiously just an example of all the fun you can do)..
+  * docker run -i -t -p 8000:8000 -p 514:514 --rm xeor/splunk
+  * find /etc -print0 | xargs -0 stat -c "%z %n" | nc localhost 514
+  * Do a search for `sourcetype=syslog | fields _time, filename` and get a visual representation of when the files have changed..

 ## Volumes
 * `/opt/splunk/var/lib/splunk`: For the splunk data